-Back pain impacts approximately 80% of the population and the response to that has been more and more back surgeries being performed each year.
+Back pain impacts approximately 80% of the population.
+The response to that has been more and more back surgeries being performed each year.
 However, despite more surgeries being performed, people aren’t having any less back pain.
-In fact, those that do get back surgery only have success rates of 50%, and after a few years, their results are no less successful than those who chose to have conservative interventions such as physical therapy and exercise for the same problem.
+In fact, those that do get back surgery only have success rates of 50%.
+After a few years, their results are no less successful than those who chose to have conservative interventions.
+Such as physical therapy and exercise, for the same problem.
 If you’re experiencing failed back surgery syndrome, you’re not alone.

 So why are we spending so much money on back surgery when for almost half of these people (and in some cases more), it’s not even successful?

-Well – problem number one is if you’re dealing with excruciating, debilitating back pain that is having a significant impact on your life and happiness – surgery is often a very attractive option.
-If you’re told surgery will take away your back pain, which it often does in the short-term, why wouldn’t you want to choose this approach?
+Problem number one is if you’re dealing with debilitating back pain that is impacting your life and happiness.
+Surgery is often going to be a very attractive option.
+If you’re told surgery will take away your back pain, why wouldn’t you want to choose this approach?

 The second major problem is with the way back pain is typically diagnosed.
 Nowadays, doctor’s rely on imaging (X-rays or MRI’s) to decide what’s wrong with you and to formulate a treatment plan.
 They rarely take the time to talk to you about the events that led to your back pain, examine the way you move, or make certain that what shows up in your images is actually responsible for your pain.